GeraldLeikam/tutorials/windows/server/2022/update_windows_server.md

 # Guide -> Update Windows Server 2022
 ## Guide Overview
-Dieser Guide soll zeigen wie ein Windows Server 2022 Betriebssystem geupdated wird.
+This guide will show how to update a Windows Server 2022 operating system.
-## Step1: Go to update service
+## Step 1: Go to Update Service
-Klicke auf die suchleiste in deiner Taskbar und gebe update ein.
-Danch solltest du im Startmenu den Punkt update finden.
+Click on the search icon in your taskbar and type "update".
+You should find the update service in the start menu.
-Klicke auf diesen um zum update Service zu gelangen.
+Click on this to access the update service.
 ![image](https://github.com/GeraldLeikam/tutorials/blob/master/images/windows/server/update/windows_server_2022_go_update.png)